Letter from the Editor

 At Speculative City, we became intrigued by how an expanding population could spatially manifest.
 And that’s how we stumbled into the theme of megacity.
 Taken at the morpheme-level, megacity simply means “large city.”
 The word has also come to define a densely inhabited space with a staggering number of residents—over 10 million.

-In the works selected for this issue, the megacity occurs as a construct to amplify or reveal the distinct dynamics that arise when one must share space closely others.
+In the works selected for this issue, the megacity occurs as a construct to amplify or reveal the distinct dynamics that arise when one must share space closely with others.
 In this way, the featured stories and interview also play with the question of survival.

 We begin our exploration of this question with Hien Nguyen’s “The Living City,” which introduces the city at a physical scale that underscores the diverse ecologies it can hold, reminding us that the space we inhabit has a life of its own.
 Notably, the story asks us to consider what our landscapes have inherited and, ultimately, the impact of that legacy on its health.